jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 The corresponding mesh will be $$[(e^{-1}, e^{-3}), (e^{-1}, e^{-4}), \dots , (e^{-8}, e^{-5}) $$ and $$(e^{-8}, e^{-6})]$$.

 Instead of using the exact cross points, we randomly shift those points slightly.
 This randomness may lead us to some surprises that otherwise hidden.
-If the optimal point lays in the border of the mesh (the blue dot), we retest it further in the boarder region.
+If the optimal point lays in the border of the mesh (the blue dot), we retest it further in the border region.

 <div class="imgcap">
 <img src="/assets/dl/grid.png" style="border:none;width:30%">
 </div>

-Grid search is computational intense.
+A grid search is computationally intense.
 For smaller projects, this is used sporadically.
 We can start tuning parameters in coarse grain using fewer training iterations.
-To fine tune the result, we use longer iterations and we drop each value by a factor of 3 (or even smaller).
+To fine-tune the result, we use longer iterations and we drop each value by a factor of 3 (or even smaller).

 ### Model ensembles

 In machine learning, we can take votes from a number of decision trees to make predictions.
 It works because mistakes are often localized: there is a smaller chance for two models making the same mistakes.
 In DL, we start training with random guesses (providing random seeds are not explicitly set) and the optimized models are not unique.
 We pick the best models after many runs using the validation dataset.
 We take votes from those models to make final predictions.
-This method requires running multiple sessions, and can be prohibitively expensive.
+This method requires running multiple sessions and can be prohibitively expensive.
 Alternatively, we run the training once and checkpoints multiple models.
 We pick the best models from the checkpoints.
-With ensemble models, the predictions can based on:
+With ensemble models, the predictions can base on:

 * one vote per model,
-* weighted votes based on the confidence level of it's prediction.
+* weighted votes based on the confidence level of its prediction.

 Model ensembles are very effective in pushing the accuracy up a few percentage points in some problems and very common in some DL competitions.

 ### Model improvement

-Instead of fine tuning a model, we can try out different model variants to leap frog the model performance.
-For example, we have consider replacing the color generator partially or completely with a LSTM based design.
+Instead of fine-tuning a model, we can try out different model variants to leapfrog the model performance.
+For example, we have considered replacing the color generator partially or completely with an LSTM based design.
 This concept is not completely foreign: we draw pictures in steps.

 [Image source](http://webneel.com/how-draw-faces-drawings)